nickaggarwal/open-docs-rag/README.md

 # Azure-Powered RAG Documentation Assistant

-A FastAPI application that implements Retrieval Augmented Generation (RAG) for documentation sites using Azure OpenAI for embeddings and LLM inference.
+A FastAPI application that implements Retrieval Augmented Generation (RAG) for documentation sites using either Azure OpenAI or standard OpenAI APIs for embeddings and LLM inference.
 The application crawls documentation websites, processes and embeds the content, and uses LLMs to answer questions based on the retrieved documents.

 ## Features